 Bacterial strains

 B. bifidum JCM 1255 (ATCC equivalent: 29521), B. longum subspecies infantis JCM 1222 (ATCC equivalent: 15697), B. breve JCM 1192 (ATCC equivalent: 15700) were obtained from the Japan Collection of Microorganisms (JCM; RIKEN, Saitama, Japan).
 Utilisation of α(1,2)-fucosylated glycans was assessed by in vitro culture in mBasal media with/without supplementation of 5% w/v 2′-fucosyllactose (Layer Origin, Ithaca, New York, USA) (Supplementary Fig. S2).
-This was confirmed by existing literature [24, 25] and the Carbohydrate-Active enZYmes (CAZy) database [26] showing that B. bifidum JCM 1255 encodes external GH29 and GH95 α-1,2-L-fucosidases, but does not consume fucose as a carbon source [27], B. infantis JCM 1222 encodes intracellular GH29, GH95 and GH151 α-1,2-L-fucosidases along with glycan transporters, and B. breve JCM 1192 encodes only the GH95 family.
+This was confirmed by existing literature [24, 25] and the Carbohydrate-Active enZYmes (CAZy) database [26] showing that B. bifidum JCM 1255 encodes external GH29 and GH95 α-1,2-L-fucosidases, but does not consume fucose as a carbon source [27], B. infantis JCM 1222 encodes intracellular GH29, GH95, and GH151 α-1,2-L-fucosidases along with glycan transporters, and B. breve JCM 1192 encodes only the GH95 family.

 Faecal and tissue collection

 At least two faecal pellets were collected from separated mice at the beginning of the light phase, unless specified otherwise.
 For intestinal tissue collection, mice were sacriﬁced by CO2 asphyxiation and laparotomy was immediately performed using a vertical midline incision.
-Once the digestive tract was exposed, separate dissection tools were used to dissect tissue into four parts: the proximal small intestine; distal small intestine; caecum and large intestine.
+Once the digestive tract was exposed, separate dissection tools were used to dissect tissue into four parts: the proximal small intestine; distal small intestine; caecum; and large intestine.
 For small and large intestine tissue segments, the luminal content was collected by instilling sterile PBS using a syringe barrel and the flushed mucosal tissue was collected into separate tubes.
 All collected faecal samples, organs, and luminal contents were immediately frozen on dry ice and stored at -80°C until further processing.

 DNA extraction